 Embargo is located in the cool little alley with popular venues Battbong, Sakana Lab, Katanashi and Patio Hotel, just off street 51, close to Domino’s.
-We recently heard someone calling the alley The Independence Alley which is a neat little name.
+We recently heard someone calling the alley Langka Lane which is a neat little name.
 Embargo is tucked deep into the back of the alley so you will have to venture a bit, but it’s still not a long walk and the map at the end of this article will help you.

 Best selection of Craft Beer in Phnom Penh

 Taps at Embargo include Cambodian craft beers from Riel Brewing, Cerevisia Craft Brewery, and Himawari Microbrewery.
 Bottles are from Brewlander, Fuzzy Logic, Pasteur Street, Flowers Nanobrewery, Heart of Darkness, among others.
 It is very likely that Embargo has the largest craft beer selection in Phnom Penh.

 As of date, when this article was written the tap list looked like this:

 - Riel Brewing & Distilling – Citra Pale Ale